Nikolai Katanov: Character and behavioural style

 Nikolai Fyodorovich demonstrated minimal interest in literature and art.
 His personal library contained no works of fiction, and he did not attend theatre or concerts.
 He primarily read specialized literature and historical sources in the languages that he knew.
 Starting in 1888, he began collecting and regularly visited antique and junk dealers in Kazan.
 N. Katanov collected various artefacts related to the history, ethnography, and archaeology of Turkic peoples.
 However, he donated almost everything he had accumulated to museums.
 For instance, the Kazan University Museum possesses a collection of ritual accessories used in the Siberian shamanic cult, such as knives and tambourines.
 Nikolai Fedorovich was an outstanding expert in oriental numismatics, and his contemporaries believed that many collections in Kazan museums could be attributed solely to him.
 According to I.R.
 Gazizullin's calculations, the modern National Museum of the Republic of Tatarstan holds 1,790 items that were transferred by N.F.
 Katanov.

-In this context, the participation of N. F. Katanov in the study of the "Historical and Archaeological Museum" of the famous Kazan collector, Professor N. F. Vysotsky, is particularly noteworthy.
+In this context, the participation of N. F. Katanov in the study of the "Historical and Archaeological Museum" of the Kazan collector, Professor N. F. Vysotsky, is noteworthy.
 "I consider it a pleasant duty," wrote N.F.
 Vysotsky in 1908, "to express here my heartfelt gratitude to Professor N.F.
 Katanov for his enlightened assistance in sorting and describing my collection.

 Katanov was also characterised by an unwillingness to take part in any kind of discussion, whether political or purely scientific.
 According to the memoirs of K.V.
 Kharlampovich:

 He never engaged in polemics, either literary or verbal.
 In case of attacks on him, he either kept silent or gave way, ready to abandon the position where the trouble arose.